Pyaasa: Legacy

-Pyaasa is regarded as one of the greatest films ever made.
-It frequently features on world cinema's greatest films lists.
+Pyaasa is regarded as one of the greatest films ever made and frequently features on world cinema's greatest films lists.
 It was one of the earliest films to have achieved a healthy blend of artistic as well as commercial mainstream traits.
 Filmmakers in India, to this day cite Pyaasa as their inspiration.
 It is one of the most revered and respected films in India and remains a popular favourite among cinephiles and filmmakers of Hindi Cinema.

 It is, in particular, praised for its technical bravura, storytelling, theme and romantic idealism.
 Its soundtrack was the first major of its type in carrying the narrative forward– utilising songs which are a major part of Hindi Cinema's mainstream films and transposing poetry on screen.
-In 2004, it's soundtrack was listed by Sight and Sound magazine as one of The Best Music in Film.
+In 2004, its soundtrack was listed by Sight and Sound magazine as one of The Best Music in Film.

-The film is considered to be ahead of its time.
-At the time of its release, the theme of the film was unconventional and hence wasn't widely admired by critics and its acceptance by audience was doubted.
-It didn't receive any award at the post year's Filmfare ceremony.
-Even though the film had an unconventional theme and no major actor or actress at the time it was made, Pyaasa managed to be the third highest grosser of the year.

-The film received international acclaim in 1980s when it was first released in Europe, subsequently becoming a big commercial success there, long after Guru Dutt died and is now considered a "seminal landmark" in the history of Indian cinema.
+The film received international acclaim in the 1980s when it was first released in Europe, subsequently becoming a big commercial success there, long after Guru Dutt died and is now considered a "seminal landmark" in the history of Indian cinema.
 Guru Dutt and his later movies, including Pyaasa, have a large cult following, particularly in France, Germany, South Asia and parts of East Asia (Japan, Singapore, etc).
 It was a huge commercial success during its 1984 French Premiere, something Guru Dutt never witnessed during his lifetime.
 Since then, the movie has been screened to huge mass appeal the world over, like the recent screening at 72nd Venice International Film Festival held in Italy, in September 2015.

-With the commercial success of noirs: Baazi (Navketan Films), Jaal (Navketan Films), Aar Paar; thriller: CID (produced by Dutt), as well as comedy: Mr. & Mrs. '55, Guru Dutt and his studio were financially secure and established.
+With the commercial success of his films Baazi, Jaal, Aar Paar, CID and Mr. & Mrs. '55, Guru Dutt and his studio were financially secure and established.
 From 1957, he could now make movies he really wanted to make, including Pyaasa.